google/capsicum-linux/README.md

 As process management normally involves a global namespace (that of `pid_t` values), Capsicum also introduces a *process descriptor* and related syscalls, which allows processes to be manipulated as another kind of file descriptor.
+This functionality is based on Josh Triplett's proposed clonefd patches.

 Building